 Position 4: 1-2%

 Position 5 and lower: 1%

-Remember, Click-Through Rate isn’t the only thing that affects Quality Score, but it’s one of the largest factors and deserves some serious attention.
+Remember, average click-through rate isn’t the only thing that affects Quality Score, but it’s one of the largest factors and deserves some serious attention.

-Tony Testaverde is a paid search strategist at WordStream, particularly focused on managing AdWords and Bing accounts for e-commerce and lead gen clients.
+Tony Testaverde is a paid search strategist at WordStream, particularly focused on managing Google Ads (formerly known as AdWords) and Bing accounts for e-commerce and lead gen clients.
 He studied Economics at Tufts University and has played football his whole life.
 Born and raised in Gloucester, MA (home of the Perfect Storm, Wicked Tuna, and The Greasy Pole).